cheap family recipes

 Tangy Bean Pate

-The beans can be changed for a tin of anything else, butter beans, white beans, green lentils, mixed spicy beans, chickpeas etc
+• The beans can be changed for a tin of anything else, butter beans, white beans, green lentils, mixed spicy beans, chickpeas etc, all contributing their different flavour.

-Make twice in the month, if following option one or once if following option 2 – allow 25 g per person per meal and 2 slices of home made bread
+Make twice in the month, if following option 1 or once if following option 2 – allow 25 g per person per meal and 2 slices of home made bread

 tangy bean pate